Sharpiless/RGAL/README.md

 "--balanced_sampling" indicates the paired sampling strategy as in our paper.

-Pretrained checkpoints for examples are available at (best_model)[https://github.com/Sharpiless/RGAL/tree/main/best_model]
+Pretrained checkpoints for examples are available at (best_model)[https://github.com/Sharpiless/RGAL/tree/main/best_model].

+## Visualization

+Please refer to (ZSKT)[https://github.com/polo5/ZeroShotKnowledgeTransfer].

 ## License and Citation
 This repository can only be used for personal/research/non-commercial purposes.